faroeconomics/faroeconomics.github.io/_posts/2017-01-11-PacificAlliance.markdown

 # Contribution of shocks

-Even though the previous analysis sheds some light about the vulnerabilities faced by Pacific Alliance countries respect to both price and production shocks, now I turn to the historical decomposition of the growth rate of each country in order to analyze the contribution of commodities price shocks.
-It’s important to mention that the model has fifteen different shocks that were divided in four groups: 1) supply , 2) demand , 3) external , 4) commodity .
+Even though the previous analysis sheds some light about the vulnerabilities faced by Pacific Alliance countries respect to both price and production shocks[^3], now I turn to the historical decomposition of the growth rate of each country in order to analyze the contribution of commodities price shocks.
+It’s important to mention that the model has fifteen different shocks that were divided in four groups: 1) supply[^4] , 2) demand[^5], 3) external[^6], 4) commodity[^7].
 Figure 1 shows the historical decomposition of growth rate of real GDP for TPA countries.
 The first finding from this exercise is the importance of the commodity shocks to explain the ups and downs of GDP.
 In the last years the effect of commodity related shocks has had heterogeneous impacts amongst TPA countries.

 On the one hand, Chile shows negative contributions in the last quarters of the sample due to the pronounced drop in copper prices.
 These shocks account for 45.4% of the growth rate on average between 2013Q1 – 2016Q3.
 On the other hand, the effect of the commodity related shocks in Peru are quite different than the Chilean case.
 Even though copper is the most important commodity in Peru’s exports bundle, commodities production is more diversified.
 Copper represents 42% of commodities exports in Peru, gold accounts for 31%, oil 7% and the 20% remaining is divided between other like zinc and lead.
 The results show that since 2013 gold, zinc and lead have registered increases, and these commodities represents 51% of total commodities exports.
 Thus diversification in commodities production explains why commodity shocks had opposite effect on historical growth rates in Peru.